marchete/Course-Regular-Expressions-Basics-ES/about.md

 # About Regular Expressions Basics
 This course is aimed as a fast, introductory course to Regular Expressions.
 Regular Expressions (aka Regex) is a powerful tool to make very complex text searches with just a few lines of code.
 ## Previous Knowledge:
 Basic programming knowledge: Strings, Variables, Arrays, Loops, Functions.
 Regex searches can be used in almost any programming language.
 ## Difficulty Level:
 Intermediate.
 ## Estimated Time:
 40 minutes.
 ## What will I learn?
 Students will learn the most important features about Regular Expressions:
  Reserved characters on Regex, repetitions, alternations and capturing groups.
 ## Why should I learn?
-Regular Expressions it's widely used on:
+Regular Expressions are widely used on:
 -  General text searches: Find text based on complex patterns.
 -  Input validations: Email/URL/IP validators.
 -  Input parsing: Getting values from a long input string.